Category:

 Heat maps can articulate density fluctuations across a map in a visual way that allows the user to see the changes or differences in the numbers without having to provide much context at all.
 As a result of their adaptability and ability to effectively illustrate trends, they have become a go-to resource for analysts and any kind of user who wants to tell a story with numbers to make a specific point about changing trends or doing time-sensitive comparisons.

-Let’s start at the beginning and learn some key details about this multi-faceted tool.
+Let’s start at the beginning and learn some key details about this multifaceted tool.

 What is a Heatmap Data Visualization?

-A heat map data visualization, specifically a geographic heat map, shows data distribution by color or shading, and sometimes by using two-dimensional topographic elements.
+A heat map in data visualization, specifically a geographic heat map, shows data distribution by color or shading, and sometimes by using two-dimensional topographic elements.
 This imaging is invaluable for precise data point positioning.

 Businesses use heat maps to indicate customer dispersion, store locations, and other vital data.
 A heatmap’s main purpose is to indicate data concentration by location.
 Such heat map usage makes trends, patterns, and concentrations easy to spot without actually digging into the details.